TwistingTwists/obsidian-tools/Rust Async Notes.md

 	6. Message passing via channels

 3. State of Async Ecosystem in Rust today
 	1. async in std lib
-	2. Runtimes
+	2. Runtimes - tokio
 	3. concurrency and related crates
 		1. async recursion
 		2. OnceCell / RefCell / Cell / Atomics
 		3. async functions in traits
 		4. timed futures - Tokio::select!
-	4. structured concurrency - What why how?
+	4. structured concurrency - What why how? - Cancellation - where Drop semantics don't work.
 	5. Conclusion
 		1. Enough to get going and build!
 		2. Looking forward - what to expect from future versions of rust?